xwmx/nb/README.md

 For more information about options for listing notes, run [`nb help ls`](#ls) and [`nb help list`](#list).

-#### Editing Notes
+#### Editing

-You can edit a note in your editor by passing its id, filename, or title to [`nb edit`](#edit):
+You can edit an item in your editor by passing its id, filename, or title to [`nb edit`](#edit):

 ```bash